vobolgus/AutoSendBot/README.md

-# Telegram Auto Uploader Bot
+# Telegram Message Scheduler Bot

 This repository contains a Telegram bot that automatically sends a predefined message to a specified channel every day at scheduled times.